python-websockets/websockets/docs/topics/authentication.rst

    While this is suggested by the RFC, installing a TLS certificate is too far from the mainstream experience of browser users.
 This could make sense in high security contexts.

-I hope developers working on such projects don't take security advice from the documentation of random open source projects.
+   I hope that developers working on projects in this category don't take security advice from the documentation of random open source projects :-)

 Let's experiment!
 -----------------